 Sickness: Air Filtration Reduces the Spread of COVID-19 and Other Illnesses

 The spread of COVID-19 in schools is still a major concern due to the close proximity of children to each other.
 COVID-19 is one of many illnesses that spreads via airborne respiratory droplets from infected individuals.
 Because these respiratory droplets are considered particulate matter, they can be filtered out of the air just like any other particle pollutants of similar size.

 As new, more contagious variants continue to emerge, it is important to reduce the spread of infections within schools to avoid widespread infections and potential school shutdowns.

 Premium Air Filters to Protect Students and Improve Learning for 2022 Fall Semester

 Fortunately, poor indoor air quality in schools can be controlled through the use of high-efficiency air filters in the HVAC systems of schools where possible.
 In the many cases that the school’s HVAC system is not equipped to handle high-efficiency filters, standalone air purifiers, such as Camfil’s City M can be used.
-This provides the added benefit of removing gaseous pollutants, such as carbon dioxide and VOCs, from the air.
+This provides the added benefit of removing gaseous pollutants, such as VOCs, from the air.